Tomnowell/tomnowell.github.io/_posts/cybersec/THM/AdvancedSplunk/2023-12-09-THM-Splunk-Setting-Up-A-SOC-Lab.md

 **Q3Click on the Monitor option; what is the first option shown in the monitoring list?**

-*Click on the Monitor option.
+*Hint: Click on the Monitor option.
 What's at the top of the list?*

 <details>
   <summary>Spoiler warning: Answer</summary>